Key Takeaways

-If you or someone you love has experienced mental health issues, academic decline, or other serious problems related to video game addiction, you may qualify to seek compensation.
+If you or a loved one has suffered mental health issues, behavioral problems, or other harm due to video game addiction, you may be eligible to seek compensation.

 The British Columbia Supreme Court has approved a class action lawsuit against Electronic Arts (EA) over its use of “loot boxes” in video games.